marcelinohermida/MUSIMAN/README.md

 MUSIMAN was developed to speed-up some of the simulations from the doctoral dissertation of the author.
 If you find this tool useful for your research, please use this citation:

 M. Hermida-López, Improvements to the dosimetry of 106Ru/106Rh ophthalmic plaques: Monte Carlo simulations and radiochromic film measurements.
 Doctoral dissertation (Universität Duisburg-Essen, 2016).
-DOI: 10.13140/RG.2.2.29543.04009.
-Available at https://www.researchgate.net/publication/312578357_Improvements_to_the_dosimetry_of_106Ru106Rh_ophthalmic_plaques_Monte_Carlo_simulations_and_radiochromic_film_measurements
+Available at http://duepublico.uni-duisburg-essen.de/servlets/DocumentServlet?id=43110&lang=en

 Enjoy your simulations!